uesseu/ninco.vim/README.md

 # Example of configure
 This vim script is part of my vimrc.
-If you want to use chatgpt, and open new window and enable chatgpt by pushing "\c".
+You can open a new window and enable chatgpt by pushing "\d".
+If you do not want a new window, push "\d".
 Then, push "gn" and use the prompt without remembering talk log.
+This is the cheap way.
+I use it frequently and pay 0.05 dollar a day.
 Push "gm" and use the prompt if you want talk log.
+This is the expensive way.
 If you want to compress talk log, call NinCompress.

 ```vim